 - Composite Character: Both Roman centurions who appear in the Gospels (the one with the ill servant and the one who stands at the foot of the cross) are made into the same character.

 - Death by Adaptation: There is a scene that shows Joseph dying despite the fact that this is not mentioned in the Gospels.

-- Driven to Suicide: Judas hangs himself after he realises he has led Jesus to His death.
+- Driven to Suicide: Judas hangs himself after he realizes he has led Jesus to his death.

 - Dying Moment of Awesome: It is about Jesus Christ, so what did you expect?